 If you need to use contractors, freelance agents or staff from a temping agency to run your business, bear in mind that your clients will view them as representative of your company.

 Anyone associated with your business can add to or detract from your corporate image.
 By using clear policies and procedures in house you will ensure that outsiders can quickly learn the ropes.

-Keep yourself well informed about the ways the larger corporations deal with customer services.
+Stay well informed about the ways the larger corporations deal with customer service, as many lead in this area.
 But don't be fooled into thinking that just because they are bigger than you that they are automatically getting it right.
 Often the larger businesses become so large that they outsource customer service work and therefore lose that important personal touch.
 How often have you heard consumer complaints about well known successful companies' customer services departments being shoddily handled?
 Make it your aim to learn from their mistakes instead of making your own.

 Customer service is an ongoing concern which certainly doesn't cease to be simply because a deal has been closed.
 In most industries business owners want to generate repeat sales and long term customer loyalty.
 Make courtesy contact with your existing clients to establish that they are still satisfied with what you provided for them.
 If you promise follow up visits or product update information, make sure you live up to your promises.
 Listen to what your clients have to say about your products and service and make changes if and when necessary.
 The internet gives you the opportunity to invite customers to leave feedback about your company.
 This can really give you an insight into how you fare in their eyes.

 Make sure all your representatives remember the two little words that are the most important pair in business: Thank You.

 Include a message of thanks on your invoices, on your website, as the sign off of your business email.
 Say thank you wherever it's possible to do so.
 It's vital to show your customers you appreciate their business.

 You Got This!